Martha Helen Barton: Educator

 For four years beginning in 1915, Barton headed the department of chemistry and physics at Salem College, a private college for women in Winston-Salem, North Carolina.
 She spent the next two years as a math instructor at Wellesley College in Massachusetts.
 Returning to her graduate study at Johns Hopkins during the summers of 1920 and 1921, she also pursued graduate work at Harvard University in the winter of 1921 even as she taught at Wellesley.
 Johns Hopkins awarded her a master's degree in June 1922.
 Her master's thesis was titled: The fundamental theorem of algebra.

 In 1921, she relocated to teach at a private institution in Michigan, Albion College, where Barton was named associate professor of mathematics.
 Johns Hopkins awarded her a doctorate in 1926 for mathematics with physics as her first subordinate subject and applied mathematics as the second.
-Her research was titled: A Modern Presentation of Grassman's Tensor Analysis Mathematics Subject Classification: 01—History and biography.
+Her research was titled: A Modern Presentation of Grassmann's Tensor Analysis.
 Barton's work inspired her supervisor Frank Morley and Francis D. Murnaghan to note that, "she has considerably simplified the exposition of Grassmann's theory of extensive magnitudes by the use of [the generalized Kronecker symbol]."